KJ-GM/theme-csx/README.md

 - Has the following options: _system_, _light_, _dark_

-- Notice: To make the system preference work, make sure "userInterfaceStyle": "automatic" is added to app.json
+- **Notice**: To make the system preference work, make sure "userInterfaceStyle": "automatic" is added to app.json

 ## Contributing